Brady-Hogg/Portfolio/exotic.md

 - Integrated engineering support from concept through production
 - Specialization in ducts, exhaust, and thermal/airflow management systems
-- Proven quality and certification for both OEM and aftermarket support "
+- Proven quality and certification for both OEM and aftermarket support

+"

-- Chat GPT, using only publically available information.
+-Chat GPT, using only publically available information.